• Study at Hertford

 • Research interests

-My research focuses on women’s writing and minority writing from the Lusophone world, particularly Clarice Lispector and Conceição Evaristo (Brazil), Maria Gabriela Llansol, Maria Ondina Braga and Ana Luísa Amaral (Portugal), and Lília Momplé (Mozambique).
-I am developing one project on favela literature and another on women’s life-writing.
+Her research focuses on women’s writing and minority writing from the Lusophone world, particularly Clarice Lispector and Conceição Evaristo (Brazil), Maria Gabriela Llansol, Maria Ondina Braga and Ana Luísa Amaral (Portugal), and Lília Momplé (Mozambique).
+Claire is interested in women’s life-writing (especially biography), travel writing, marginal literature, and translation.
+She is one of the editors and translators participating in the online project ‘Praça Clóvis: Mapeamento Crítico da Literatura Brasileira Contemporânea’ which presents short reviews of contemporary Brazilian novels.
+Claire is a member of the following research networks and groups:

 • Related websites